 Our Director of Music: Grace Cho

-Grace joined UUCR this fall (2016) as Director of Music.
+Grace joined UUCR in the fall of 2016 as Director of Music.
 She was born and raised in South Korea and came to the States in August of 2001 to pursue a master’s degree in piano performance at the University of Texas at Austin.
 Grace relocated to the Washington, DC, area in 2004 to pursue a doctorate degree in collaborative piano at the University of Maryland in College Park and since then has been active in the DC music scene, building a versatile career covering choral conducting, piano performance, vocal and instrumental coaching, and music entrepreneurship.

 Grace is the Executive Director, pianist, and co-founder of the New Orchestra of Washington (NOW), one of Washington DC’s most vibrant and innovative orchestras.
 Under the leadership of Grace and her husband, NOW’s Artistic Director Dr. Alejandro Hernandez-Valdez, the orchestra has achieved rapid success as a one-of-a-kind ensemble.